Type and grading of Ductal Carcinoma in Situ, or ‘DCIS’

 DCIS grading based on breast cancer cell growth patterns: Cribriform, Solid, Papillary.

 A “cribriform” pattern has gaps between the cancer cells within the duct, with an appearance similar to the ‘holes in swiss cheese‘ or perhaps ‘ripples‘.
 A cribriform pattern is consistent with a low or medium grade DCIS.

 A “Solid” cell pattern is one in which the cancer cells have completely filled the duct.
 Sometimes this is called “Comedo” DCIS , which literally means ‘plug‘.
 The breast duct is completely plugged by cancer cells.
 Solid or comedo growth patterns are high grade ductal carcinoma in situ, if there is a corresponding variation in nuclei or evidence of necrosis.

-“Comedo necrosis” describes a situation where the entire breast duct is plugged and with dead cancer cells scattered among the live ones.
-It is categorized as High grade DCIS with high risk of escalation.
+“Comedonecrosis” describes a situation where the entire breast duct is plugged and there are dead cancer cells scattered amongst the live ones.
+It is categorized as High grade DCIS with a high risk of escalation.

 In the image below the necrosis is seen as the dark regions surrounded by white at the tips of the arrows.
-The entire upper-right quadrant is “comedo“, or a plug.
+The entire upper-right quadrant is “comedo” or plugged.